Tue Jun 26 2018

-In 2013, the Barclaycard presents British Summer Time festival in London’s Hyde Park hosted 70 food and drink merchants.
-In 2014, that number rose to 81, and now, in its fifth year, over 100 merchants are appearing.
-The bigger picture is one of growth, too.
-According to The Telegraph and based on eFestivals’ numbers, 574 new festivals have appeared on the calendar since 2007ii.
-That’s an average of more than 57 new festivals a year.
+In 2013, Barclaycard presents British Summer Time festival in London’s Hyde Park hosted 70 food and drink merchants.
+In 2014, that number rose to 81, and now, in its sixth year, over 100 merchants are appearing.
+According to eFestivals’ numbers, 440 new festivals have appeared on the calendar since 2007i.
+That’s an average of more than 44 new festivals a year in the UK and Ireland.
 We’ve created an infographic all about the growth in value and popularity of festivals.

-That’s a potential of 3.7m customers – can you really afford to pass up that scale of opportunity?
-Not only that, but the potentially wide-ranging demographics of those 3.7m means you’re bound to be reaching people you’re not reaching through your existing channels.
+That’s a potential of 78.5m customers – can you really afford to pass up that scale of opportunity?
+Not only that, but the potentially wide-ranging demographics of that vast number means you’re bound to be reaching people you’re not reaching through your existing channels.